Homily (Reflection) for Friday of the Sixteenth Week in Ordinary Time (I) (23rd July, 2021) on the Gospel

 The emphasis is on understanding the word and not on hearing.
 Borrowing the words of Saint Paul, people have heard the word of God, cf. Rom 10:18.
 However, to what extent it has been understood is a subject of another discussion.
 Those Christ called blessed are not the ones who only hear the word of God but those who hear it and do (keep) it, cf. Lk 8:21.
 11:28.

-Everyone has some roles to play both to hear and to understand the word of God.
+Everyone has roles to play.
 They include listening and asking pertinent questions, cf. Deut 32:7; Matt 10:14; Mk 9:7; Lk 9:35.
 The unfolding of God’s words gives light; it imparts understanding to the simple, cf. Ps 119:130.
-Everyone must therefore humbly turn to God for help to understand His word.
+Everyone who wants life must therefore humbly turn to God.
+He has the words of eternal life, cf. Jn 6:68.
+It is the LORD who gives wisdom, cf. Prov 2:6.
+And “Happy is the man or woman who finds wisdom, and the man who gets understanding” (Prov 3:13).
+Every person can make his/her soil better for the word of God.

 Bible Reading: Eph 6:10-17.